NANBF Men's Bodybuilding Guidelines

 The Men’s Bodybuilding category is for men with more muscle than Classic Physique, with emphasis on symmetry, muscularity, and presentation.
 It is not the largest, most muscular who wins, but the competitor who has the best symmetry, balance and proportion of both muscularity and conditioning.

 Men will compete in bodybuilding posing trunks of any color, with no shirt or shoes.
 No thongs.
 All suits must be in good taste.
 Athletes will be warned about improper suits and are advised to contact show promoter if you are concerned your suit does not meet specifications.
 No jewelry or body accessories are permitted (except for wedding rings which are allowed).

-Starting in 2020, Men’s bodybuilding competitors are permitted to crossover to Men’s Physique or Classic Physique.
+Men’s bodybuilding competitors are permitted to crossover to Men’s Physique or Classic Physique.

 The use of performance-enhancing substances is never permitted.
 All competitors must successfully pass a polygraph screen prior to competition.

 Symmetry: Symmetry refers to the structural harmony of the physique, including the structural size on the muscles, and the relation of each muscle in a group to all other muscles in the group.
 It shall also include the balance and proportion of components (upper and lower body, and front and back).
 There should be a degree of separation, definition, and detail in all angles.